minin43/TTT-Custom-Roles/CONVARS.md

-ttt_drunk_can_be_paramedic                     1       // Whether the drunk can become a paramedic ttt_drunk_can_be_turncoat                      1       // Whether the drunk can become a turncoat ttt_drunk_can_be_infected                      1       // Whether the drunk can become an infected ttt_drunk_can_be_detective                     1       // Whether the drunk can become a detective ttt_drunk_can_be_paladin                       1       // Whether the drunk can become a paladin ttt_drunk_can_be_tracker                       1       // Whether the drunk can become a tracker
+ttt_drunk_can_be_paramedic                     1       // Whether the drunk can become a paramedic ttt_drunk_can_be_turncoat                      1       // Whether the drunk can become a turncoat ttt_drunk_can_be_infected                      1       // Whether the drunk can become an infected ttt_drunk_can_be_vindicator                    1       // Whether the drunk can become a vindicator ttt_drunk_can_be_scout                         1       // Whether the drunk can become a scout ttt_drunk_can_be_detective                     1       // Whether the drunk can become a detective ttt_drunk_can_be_paladin                       1       // Whether the drunk can become a paladin ttt_drunk_can_be_tracker                       1       // Whether the drunk can become a tracker